• Skip to primary navigation

 • chicken broth

-How to Make Squash Dressing
+How To Make Cornbread Squash Dressing

-This dressing starts off like any good cornbread should- in a sizzling hot cast iron skillet.
-I put a little oil in my skillet and stick it in the oven as it preheats.
 You know you’ve got it right when you hear that sizzle and pop as soon as your batter hits the pan.
 This is what puts that great crisp on your cornbread so that it will cook up nice and fluffy like it should!

 1. It saves time.

-Making it Ahead of Time & Freezing
+Making Ahead of Time & Freezing

-This dressing is perfect for making ahead of time & freezing.
+Cornbread Squash Dressing is perfect for making ahead of time & freezing.
 Simply put the dish together, but do not bake.
 Cover tightly and freeze for up to 3 months or simply cover tightly and store in the fridge overnight.

 Allow to defrost in the fridge and bake according to recipe instructions.
 If made a day before, simply remove dish from fridge and bake as usual!